4. Registration and fees

 Campus Codes

-While mandatory courses should be taken at your respective campus, you can take communication and general education courses at other campuses provided the course is delivered online. *Exception: Only ILAC students can take courses at the Toronto ILAC campus.
-Campus codes are below:
+While mandatory courses should be taken at your respective campus, you can take communication and general education courses at other campuses provided the course is delivered online.
+Exception: Only ILAC students can take courses at the Toronto ILAC campus, and they may not take courses at other Georgian campuses.

 4.2.2 Program delivery methods